B Line (RTD): Northwest Rail Peak Service Plan

-The Peak Service Study, initiated in 2022 and concluded in 2024, was an analysis of what a minimum service to Longmont could look like, as an interim step until the line is fully built out as called for in FasTracks.
-The study suggested adding six additional stops past the current Westminster terminus, serviced by three southbound morning trips, and three northbound evening trips.
+A second Peak Service Plan, initiated in 2022 and concluded in 2024, was an analysis of what a minimum service to Longmont could look like, as an interim step until the line is fully built out as provisioned in FasTracks.
+The study affirmed the originally planned six stops past the current Westminster terminus, serviced by three southbound morning trips and three northbound evening trips.

 In contrast to the rest of the RTD commuter system, this minimum service would operate on shared track with BNSF freight trains, and rely on new and existing sidings for holding freight while commuter trains are passing.
-This shared extension would notably use diesel locomotives instead of overhead electrification as the rest of the system uses.
+This shared extension would notably use diesel locomotives instead of overhead electrification, and would continue to do so until the corridor was electrified at a later date.